Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: Introduction

 \section{Introduction}

-Task (target) assignment problems in multi-agent systems have received great interest within the robotics and controls communities in the past couple of years, in part because they encode the accomplishment of various objectives in, among others, surveillance, exploration and coverage applications.
+Task (target) assignment problems in multi-agent systems have received great interest within the robotics and controls communities in the past couple of years, in part because they encode the accomplishment of various objectives in applications such as surveillance, exploration and coverage \cite{Yan-IJARS13}.
+A common thread towards solving assignment problems is the development of algorithms that assign targets to agents by optimizing a predefined criterion \cite{Kloder_TRO06, Bullo_TAC09, Liu-RSS-11,Jouandeau, Zhao-2016}.
+Standard goal assignment strategies are the greedy assignment \cite{Yamauchi-RAS99}, the iterative assignment \cite{Werger-Agents00}, the multiple Traveling Salesman assignment \cite{Faigl-IROS12}, the MinPoS assignment \cite{Bautin-2012} and market-based mechanisms \cite{Lagoudakis-IROS04, Choi_How_TRO09, Hawley-DARS2013}.